MSameer192/MSameer192/README.md

-I am a front end developer from Pakistan with plans to become a full stack developer.
+I am a full-stack developer from Pakistan with plans to become an AI Specialist.

 - 👋 Hi, I’m @Muhammad Sameer (@MSameer192)
 - 👀 I’m interested in software making.
-- 🌱 I’m currently learning programing
 - 💞️ I’m looking to collaborate with other developers.